Todd G. Sears: Founding Out on the Street

 In 2010, Sears was laid off from Credit Suisse, and used his severance check to start an LGBTQ-business Summit, called “Out on the Street,” a CEO-hosted gathering to discuss the business opportunity of LGBTQ equality.
 The first Summit, held March 30, 2011, was hosted by Seth Waugh, the Americas CEO of Deutsche Bank and was attended by senior leaders from Bank of America, Barclays, Citi, Deutsche Bank, Goldman Sachs, and Morgan Stanley.
-Reporters from ABC News, the Wall Street Journal, Bloomberg, and American Banker, among others, quoted Wall Street as the gay community’s ally, for the first time.
+Reporters from ABC News, the Wall Street Journal, Bloomberg, and American Banker, among others, quoted Wall Street as the gay community's ally, for the first time.

 In 2012, Out on the Street expanded to include several more firms, holding its second summit hosted by Bank of America Merrill Lynch.
 The initiative further expanded internationally that year, as over 180 senior members from 15 global financial institutions met in London, at the first summit of Out on the Street held outside of the United States.
 Receiving a welcome from the Lord Mayor, a letter of support from the U.S. secretary of state, a keynote by a high-ranking Balkan leader, the summit had an overwhelmingly positive response.
-Addressing topics including international LGBT talent mobility, the experiences of lesbians in financial services, and active allies, speakers – among which included Lord John Browne, James Leigh-Pemberton, CEO United Kingdom at Credit Suisse, Ambassador Michael Guest, and many more – recognized the role organizations played in advancing LGBT equality in the workplace and beyond.
+Addressing topics including international LGBTQ talent mobility, the experiences of lesbians in financial services, and active allies, speakers – among which included Lord John Browne, James Leigh-Pemberton, CEO United Kingdom at Credit Suisse, Ambassador Michael Guest, and many more – recognized the role organizations played in advancing LGBTQ equality in the workplace and beyond.